Maui is consistently ranked one of the top places in the world for honeymoons and destination weddings.

 Day 5: Wailea & Makena

-After your ocean excursion, cruise south to Big Beach—one of the largest expanses of white sand in all of Hawaii.
-Here, kiawe trees give the unspoiled area a robust flair while the outlying atoll of Molokini seems close enough to touch.
+After your ocean excursion, cruise south to Big Beach (Makena Beach)—one of the largest expanses of white sand in all of Hawaii.
+Here, kiawe trees give the unspoiled area a robust flair, while the outlying atoll of Molokini seems close enough to touch.
+You can find the Jawz Fish Tacos food truck in addition to a few other specialty carts in this area should hunger strike.

-To fully appreciate this side’s grandeur, brave the ruttier parts of Makena Road to witness Keone’o’io Bay.
+To fully appreciate this side’s grandeur, brave the bumps and potholes of Makena Road to witness Keone’o’io Bay.
 Regularly referred to as La Perouse, this rocky province is the result of Haleakala’s most recent eruption, which is evidenced in miles of alienesque lava formations and tide pools brimming with unusual species.
-Intrepid swimmers can paddle out for the chance to swim near dolphins, while the red-tinged edges of Kaho’olawe dazzle in the distance.
+Intrepid swimmers can paddle out for the chance to swim near dolphins while the red-tinged edges of Kaho’olawe dazzle in the distance.

 As evening approaches, make your way into Wailea for a self-directed progressive dinner.
 Start with fruit-infused cocktails at Gannon’s Red Bar before walking through the verdant landscaping at the Fairmont Kea Lani; here, fresh oysters, crab cakes, and black and blue ahi beckon at Nick’s Fishmarket.
 A welcoming boardwalk, mere steps from the inimitable restaurant, will take you and your loved one or entourage deeper into the palatial resort complex—all the while affording you views of lanky palms and the vast spread of indigo water.
 Book a sunset couples’ massage at your hotel or condo with Maui’s Best Massage, then spend the rest of the day meandering through The Shops at Wailea.

-On the second floor, enjoy a bowl of pork adobo moco—served with Hawaiian chili pepper, fried eggs, and rice—at The Pint & Cork before climbing Wailea Alanui to hear live music (and dine on strawberry pie) at Merriman’s Monkeypod Kitchen.
+On the upper floor of the shops at Wailea, enjoy a bowl of pork adobo moco—served with Hawaiian chili pepper, fried eggs, and rice—at The Pint & Cork before climbing Wailea Alanui Road to hear live music (and dine on strawberry pie) at Merriman’s Monkeypod Kitchen.

 Day 6: Upcountry & North Shore